NR74W/WipEout-Mods/WipEout Pulse/FX350 Edition/README.md

 ## Description

-This mod adds the 32 tracks from WipEout Pure to WipEout Pulse, for both Race and Zone modes. *Version 1.0*
+This mod adds the 32 tracks from WipEout Pure to WipEout Pulse, for both Race and Zone modes. *Version 2.0*

 For experimental use only.
-It is recommended to back up the savedata before using this mod.
+It is *recommended* to back up the savedata before using this mod.

 ## Availability

-The patch is too large to be hosted here (92MB), GitHub is not intended to be used as a file sharing service.
+The patch is too large to be hosted here (110MB), GitHub is not intended to be used as a file sharing service.
 Instead, the files can be downloaded from [MEGA](https://mega.nz/folder/pd4WmL6Y#iIBs0iR0Jws6jRpjH-F08w).

 ## Information